typelevel/Laika/docs/02-running-laika/03-configuration.md

 Navigation
 ----------

-These features have their dedicated @:ref(Navigation) chapter, including configuration examples, therefore we'll just give a brief overview of available configuration options here and link to the relevant sections.
+These features have their dedicated [Navigation] chapter, including configuration examples, therefore we'll just give a brief overview of available configuration options here and link to the relevant sections.

-* @:ref(Global Link Definitions) help to avoid repetition by mapping URLs to an id in configuration and making them available for use with "native" markup link syntax (e.g. `link to [my-globally-defined-id]` in Markdown).
+* [Global Link Definitions] help to avoid repetition by mapping URLs to an id in configuration and making them available for use with "native" markup link syntax (e.g. `link to [my-globally-defined-id]` in Markdown).

-* @:ref(Linking to API Documentation) describes the `@:api` shortcut for defining links to API documentation, which requires setting the relevant base URLs in the configuration.
+* [Linking to API Documentation] describes the `@:api` shortcut for defining links to API documentation, which requires setting the relevant base URLs in the configuration.

-* @:ref(Disabling Validation) is a configuration option for excluding some directories/paths from validation, e.g. in cases where you know that a directory will be populated by some external tool.
+* [Disabling Validation] is a configuration option for excluding some directories/paths from validation, e.g. in cases where you know that a directory will be populated by some external tool.
   In its default setup, a Laika transformation fails when an internal link points to a document that does not exist in the input directory.

 * E-books (EPUB or PDF) have additional configuration options for navigation:

-    * @:ref(Book Navigation) allows to specify the depth of the auto-generated navigation.
+    * [Book Navigation] allows to specify the depth of the auto-generated navigation.

-    * The location of @:ref(Cover Images) can be configured, too.
+    * The location of [Cover Images] can be configured, too.

-    * And @:ref(Document Metadata) can be specified so that it will be converted to a format compatible with the corresponding readers.
+    * And [Document Metadata] can be specified so that it will be converted to a format compatible with the corresponding readers.